derek-palmer/backup-github-to-s3/README.md

 1. Go to your repository's settings.
 2. Navigate to "Secrets and variables" > "Actions".
 3. Add the following secrets:
-   - `GH_PAT`: The GitHub Personal Access Token generated in Step 1.
+   - `GH_TOKEN`: The GitHub Personal Access Token generated in Step 1.
    - `AWS_ACCESS_KEY_ID`: Your AWS Access Key ID.
    - `AWS_SECRET_ACCESS_KEY`: Your AWS Secret Access Key.
    - `AWS_DEFAULT_REGION`: Your AWS region.